glm729/code-examples/README.md

 at the Australian National Phenome Centre (ANPC), and my previous position was Software Tester at the Centre for Comparative Genomics (CCG).

-Also, just to mention, I run a Raspberry Pi 4 with Ubuntu MATE.
+My home computer is a Raspberry Pi 4 with Ubuntu MATE and i3.
 This is not the computer I use at work, but is more than suitable for the vast majority of things I do (even at work, possibly, but don't hold me to that), except maybe it's not so great with 720p+ on Youtube.
 All in all, I adore the Raspberry Pi 4, and I only use it as a desktop computer, so I can only imagine the possibilities for extension.

-## Coding background
+### Coding background

-### Summary
+#### Summary

-I typically work with R for statistics, Python for testing in my previous position, and Ruby for basic data handling and manipulation.
-Changes to my current role have resulted in most of my work being completed in JavaScript and Ruby, for user interface development and for data handling and manipulation.
+I typically work with R for statistics, Python for testing in my previous position, and Ruby for data handling and manipulation.
+Changes to my current role have resulted in most of my work being completed in JavaScript and Ruby, for user interface development and for data handling and manipulation, and I've been experimenting with Julia.
 I have otherwise played around with R for things like recording timesheets, Python for things like implementations of the Syracuse and Euclid algorithms, and have used bash for cleaning input (and providing a bit of fancy output) for the youtube-dl program (just as a thought exercise, I guess).
-I've recently been playing around with Ruby a little bit, as well as using it a bit at work, and have uploaded some scripts for a couple of things, including Syracuse and Euclid implementations.
+I've recently been playing around with Ruby a little bit, as well as using it quite a bit at work, and have uploaded some scripts for a couple of things, including Syracuse and Euclid implementations.
 Recently, I'm learning JavaScript at work for data handling and manipulation, and I find its syntax can parallel surprisingly with Ruby, which has helped me to pick up basic JS fairly quickly.
+I've also recently been trying Julia for a few things at work, mainly data handling.

 In essence, I learned the basics of R when studying statstics, Python when studying mathematical modelling and when working at the CCG, and Ruby when